Find Affordable College Courses

 Manhattan, KS

-With a ranking of #12, Kansas State University did quite well on this year’s best schools for physiology and pathology sciences students working on their bachelor’s degree.
-Located in the small city of Manhattan, K -State is a public school with a fairly large student population.
+Kansas State University did quite well in this year’s ranking of the best places for physiology and pathology sciences students to get a bachelor’s degree.
+It came in at #12 on the list.
+Located in the city of Manhattan, K -State is a public school with a very large student population.

 Physiology majors at K -State take out an average of $21,705 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $245, assuming that the borrower is on a 10-year repayment plan.